noodlelover1/statgen/README.md

 - **Basic HTML** : Got a piece of HTML in your Markdown ?
 No problem !
 - **Responsive design** with clean, airy layout
 - **Theme support** (light/dark/auto)
+- **Robust code** StatGen is written in rust, a very robust coding language.
 - **Security** with XSS protection

 ## Installation